 Designing a workflow form is only 10% of creating a well-rounded process, but it’s a very important part of it.
 Logically, the first leg of a process automation has a lot of impact on determining the success of the process because of how easy or difficult it is for participants to contribute data.

 It’s nice to have a forms workflow automation tool that allows to you create a great threshold for workflow users to get the process rolling off to a good start.
-Get start with Kissflow to experience how easy it’s to create workflow forms and automation your business processes in a few simple steps.
+Get start with Kissflow Workflow to experience how easy it’s to create workflow forms and automation your business processes in a few simple steps.